 Common Natural Disasters + Preparation Tips

 While some natural disasters can strike suddenly with little to no warning, such as an earthquake, other disasters are predicted well before their arrival.
-In the case of hurricanes, for example, modern technology and science typically allow residents the chance to prepare before the storm hits.
+In the case of hurricanes, for example, modern technology and science typically empower residents to prepare before the storm hits.

-If you own a rental property in an area that’s in the path of a natural disaster, take note of the following disaster-specific instructions and preparation tips.
+If you own a rental property in the path of a natural disaster, take note of the following disaster-specific instructions and preparation tips.

 Hurricanes, also known as tropical cyclones, are powerful storms that affect a large portion of the United States and can cause massive damage to properties and communities.
-According to the National Hurricane Center, the recent Hurricane Harvey caused approximately $125 billion in damages.
+According to the National Hurricane Center, Hurricane Harvey caused approximately $125 billion in damages in 2017, making it the second most expensive hurricane to hit the mainland U.S. since 1900.
+(2005’s Hurricane Katrina takes the top spot, causing $170 billion in damages.)

 These natural disasters can last from a couple of days to weeks at a time.
-On average, hurricane season starts June 1 and lasts until November 30, but it depends on each region of the country.
+On average, hurricane season starts June 1 and lasts until November 30, but that timeframe varies for each region of the country.

 Regions most affected: